Toe loop jump

 The toe loop jump is the simplest jump in the sport of figure skating.
 It was invented in the 1920s by American professional figure skater Bruce Mapes.
-The toe loop is accomplished with a forward approach on the inside edge of the blade; the skater then switches to a backward-facing position before their takeoff, which is accomplished from the skater's right back outside edge and left toepick.
-The jump is exited from the back outside edge of the same foot.
+The toe loop is accomplished by skating forward on the inside edge of the blade; the skater then switches to a backward-facing position before their takeoff, which is accomplished from a back outside edge with assistance from the toe pick on the other foot.
+The jump is exited on the same back outside edge as it was taken off from.
 It is often added to more difficult jumps during combinations and is the most common second jump performed in combinations.
 It is also the most commonly attempted jump.

 History

 The toe loop jump is the simplest of the six jumps in the sport of figure skating.
-It was invented in the 1920s by American professional figure skater Bruce Mapes, who might have also invented the flip jump.
-In competitions, the base value of a single toe loop is 0.40; the base value of a double toe loop is 1.30; the base value of a triple toe loop is 4.20; and the base value of a quadruple toe loop is 9.50.
+It was invented in the 1920s by American professional figure skater Bruce Mapes, who may have also invented the flip jump.
+In competitions, the base value of a single toe loop is 0.40; the base value of a double toe loop is 1.30; the base value of a triple toe loop is 4.20; the base value of a quadruple toe loop is 9.50, and the base value for a quintuple toe loop is 14.

 Firsts

 Technique

-The toe loop is considered the simplest jump because not only do skaters use their toe-picks to execute it, their hips are already facing the direction in which they will rotate.
-The toe loop is the easier jump to add multiple rotations to because the toe-assisted takeoff adds power to the jump and because a skater can turn their body toward the assisting foot at takeoff, which slightly reduces the rotation needed in the air.
+The toe loop is considered the simplest jump because not only do skaters use their toe-picks to execute it, but their hips are already facing the direction in which they will rotate.
+The toe loop is the easier jump to add multiple rotations to because the toe-assisted takeoff adds power to the jump, and because a skater can turn their body toward the assisting foot at takeoff, which slightly reduces the rotation required in the air.
 It is often added to more difficult jumps during combinations and is the most common second jump performed in combinations.
 It is also the most commonly attempted jump, as well as "the most commonly cheated on take off jump", or a jump in which the first rotation starts on the ice rather than in the air.
 Adding a toe loop to combination jumps does not increase the difficulty of skaters' short or free skating programs.

 According to figure skating researcher Deborah King and her colleagues, the toe loop jump can be divided into four key events and three phases.
-The key events are: the toe-pick, or the moment the skater places his or her toepick into the ice; the take-off, or the last contact the skater makes with the ice; the jump's maximum height; and the landing, or the moment the skater returns to the ice.
-The three phases are: the approach, which begins when the skater initiates the three turn entering into the jump and ends when they initiate the toe-pick; propulsion, which begins at the toe-pick and ends at take-off; and flight, which begins at take-off and ends at landing.
+The key events are: the toe-pick, or the moment the skater places their toepick into the ice; the take-off, or the last contact they make with the ice; the jump's maximum height; and the landing, or the moment the skater returns to the ice.
+The three phases are: the approach, which begins when the skater initiates the three turn entry into the jump and ends when they initiate the toe-pick; propulsion, which begins at the toe-pick and ends at take-off; and flight, which begins at take-off and ends at landing.